0xH4KU/H4KU.com/TESTING.md

 | DOM not updating | Wrap state updates in `act()` when manually triggering hook callbacks.                         |
 | Coverage drop    | Run `npm run test:coverage` and inspect `coverage/coverage-summary.json` for culprits.         |

-For deeper architectural context or CI details, refer to `DEVELOPMENT.md` and `docs/CI_GUIDE.md`.
+For deeper architectural context or CI details, refer to `DEVELOPMENT.md`.